We spent the first autumn season in our new home watching more than just leaves fall.

 - 1/2 teaspoon fine sea salt

-- Bacon crumbles, chopped ham, cheese shreds (vegan or dairy) for serving, if desired
+- Assorted toppings for serving, if desired (bacon crumbles, chopped ham, cheese shreds (vegan or dairy))

 First, chop the onions.
 They can be coarsely chopped—no need to spend time making them perfect or uniform.
 Heat a large pot on medium-high.
 Add the canola oil and onions and give them a good stir.
 Let them cook for about 5 minutes or so, until they’re soft (but not browned).
 In the meantime, rinse the split peas and remove any small stones that may be present.